 Maybe this is getting a bit repetitive, and frankly, we don’t care, but that’s because it’s important.
 The best target is the one that makes you better.
-Be honest with yourself, you aren’t getting much out of your range day if you aren’t improving your skills.
+Be honest with yourself; you aren’t getting much out of your range day if you aren’t improving your skills.
 That’s why it’s important to work with targets that help you improve.
-Keep reading to learn our picks for top 5 gun targets to increase your marksmanship.
+So keep reading to learn our picks for the top 5 gun targets to increase your marksmanship.

 5 Gun Targets to Increase your Marksmanship